Exploring Non-minimal coupling using ultra-diffuse galaxies: Results and Discussion

 Across all three galaxies, introducing the NMC model does not lead to significant shifts in the inferred astrophysical parameters.
 Distances, mass-to-light ratios, systemic velocities, and anisotropy parameters remain fully consistent with their GR counterparts within statistical uncertainties.
-Importantly, the posterior distributions of the coupling scale $L$ are always compatible with zero, providing only upper limits.
-This remains true irrespective of the presence or absence of the SHMR prior, demonstrating that the near-GR outcome is not an artifact of overly flexible halo modeling.
+The posterior distributions of the coupling length $L$ remain compatible with zero, \textit{i.e.}, with the GR limit.
+However, as the sensitivity analysis shows, this should not be interpreted as a tight constraint.
+This remains true irrespective of the presence or absence of the SHMR prior, demonstrating that the near GR outcome is not an artifact of overly flexible halo modelling.

+The corner plots in Figs. \ref{fig:df2_gnfw_corner_shmr_vs_noshmr}--\ref{fig:df44_nfw_corner_shmr_vs_noshmr} clarify the behaviour of the $L$ posteriors.
+As mentioned, the marginal posterior of $\log L$ is generally wide, suggesting that the data do not select a sharply preferred coupling.
+The sensitivity test of Sec. \ref{sec:Sens} demonstrates that, for $\log L_{\rm ref} \lesssim 0.5$, the NMC correction is too small to leave a detectable imprint on $\sigma_{\rm los}(R)$ within the current observational uncertainties.

-The absence of a detectable NMC signature can be understood physically.
+The absence of a detectable NMC signature can also be understood physically.
 UDGs are characterized by low masses and large sizes, leading to shallow dark matter density profiles over the radial range probed by the kinematic data.
 Consequently, the density varies only slowly with radius, and the curvature term $\nabla^{2}\rho_{\rm DM}$ remains small.
 Since the NMC correction scales as $L^{2}\nabla^{2}\rho_{\rm DM}$, its dynamical impact is strongly suppressed, even if a non-minimal interaction is present.
 Different dark matter profiles (cored or cuspy) therefore yield very similar constraints, as they produce nearly indistinguishable density gradients within the observed region.

 The coupling scale $L$ exhibits remarkably similar behavior in all three systems, despite their very different dark matter content (DF2 and DF4 appear DM deficient, while Dragonfly 44 is DM dominated).
-This universality suggests that, if a non-minimal coupling between dark matter and gravity exists, its effective strength on galactic scales must be small and weakly dependent on the host system.
+This could suggest that, if a non-minimal coupling between dark matter and gravity exists, its effective strength on galactic scales must be small and weakly dependent on the host system.
+However, since the data are uninformative about $L$ in all cases, this consistency can also reflects a shared lack of sensitivity.
 The polarization parameter $\epsilon$ likewise has little impact, as the cases $\epsilon = \pm 1$ yield comparable constraints on $L$.